 Repeated filings of the same complaint, filings of a frivolous nature, or capricious complaints made against school personnel and policies will be considered an abuse of the student complaint process and will be dismissed.
 The grievance process is not designed to replace open communication and understanding, which are vital to the academic process.

-Please note: All meetings will be recorded for accuracy of information which will remain confidential.
-This is permitted in accordance with the Georgia Recording Law.
+Please note: All meetings will be recorded for accuracy of the information, which will remain confidential.
+This is permitted under the Georgia Recording Law.

 Complaints Procedure